-$\sim$ • פוַיַם RO MORGANNWG Return to Ri sk Su mmary Rep oort Fu 1 - Risk Ov verview 1.1 Risk De orde arra Well colla Revi deve Parli indiv neeo emp r to provide ngements.
+\sim • פוַיַם RO MORGANNWG Return to Ri sk Su mmary Rep oort Fu 1 - Risk Ov verview 1.1 Risk De orde arra Well colla Revi deve Parli indiv neeo emp r to provide ngements.
 T being Act to boration.
-Th lew of Health eloping our a amentary re riduals to tak ds, whilst bei hasised the service users here is also a focus on look n and Social ( approach to in eview identified ac decisions, ing more proa and patients in emphasis a king at integra dations arising Care has furth tegrating hea d that the foc tailoring care active and pre- ntegrated with hea with seamless ca as part of the Soci ated ways of work g from the recent her cemented the lth and social care us needs to be on to the individual's eventative.
+Th lew of Health eloping our a amentary re riduals to tak ds, whilst bei hasised the service users here is also a focus on look n and Social (approach to in eview identified ac decisions, ing more proa and patients in emphasis a king at integra dations arising Care has furth tegrating hea d that the foc tailoring care active and pre- provision to ntegrated with hea with seamless ca as part of the Soci ated ways of work g from the recent her cemented the lth and social care us needs to be on to the individual's eventative.
 The rev be 'seamless', of al Services ing through Parliamentary need for further e services.
-The o 'empowering s expressed view also relat risks more chal gove requ are sust of in ion to integra and challer integrated lenges with t ernance re p ired to ensu properly con ainability of t vestment in ated health an ages associate approach to s technology, in olicies and fin re that any ris sidered.
-Ther these new wa new ways of nd social care ed with its de service provis formation sha nancial manag ks associated e are also ris ys of working de by the Vale of e services, there c livery.
-For examp ion is likely to pro aring, staffing stru gement.
-Financial d with mandated p ks associated with given that a sign Grant funding an ontinue to be ble, developing a pose further actures and scrutiny will be booled funding in the overall hificant amount of investment in new ways of working is via Grant funding and therefore short term and finite.
-Existing HR and IT arrangements may need to be reviewed as organisation work more closely together.
-The extent and success of the integrated arrangements remain dependent upon partner organisations.
-The Vale of Glamorgan works predominantly with one health board (C&V UHB) but many service users from the Western Vale receive hospital services outside of the county provided by ABMU.
-Integration with C&V UHB will be influenced by the extent to which integration is also achieved with Cardiff social care services.
-The focus continues to be on accessing funding such as Integrated Care Fund and Transformation Fund in order to further expan and develop our integrated service models.
-For example, Regional Partners recently submitted a bid to access Transformation Funding to support implementation of the Parliamentary Review.
-As a result, the region was awarded £7million to deliver 7 projects across the Cardiff and Vale region with the vision of developing more 'seamless care' for our citizens. £1.3million of this Transformation funding was secured by the Vale of Glamorgan in partnership with the Health Board to lead on piloting a new G triaging scheme using the Council's Customer Contact Centre (C1V).
-There are also opportunities arising to bid for additional new ICF monies for 1.2 Risk Ov wner 9/20. d of Adult S Services (SC) on our contri A Globall y A Α A A More A Wales of A Wales of Responsib and the second secon Resilient Healthier Equal Cohesive Vibrant Wales Wales S Wales Wales Wales Communities Culture and Thriving Welsh No No Yes Yes Yes Language No No
+The o 'empowering s expressed view also Although, significant strides have been made by the Vale of Glamorgan in relation to integrated health and social care services, there continue to be risks and challenges associated with its delivery.
+For example, developing more integrated approach to service provision is likely to propose further challenges with technology, information sharing, staffing structures and governance re policies and financial management.
+Financial scrutiny will be required to ensure that any risks associated with mandated pooled funding are properly considered.
+There are also risks associated with the overall sustainability of these new ways of working, given that a significant amount of investment in new ways of working is via Grant funding and therefore short term and finite.
+1.2 Risk Ov wner 9/20. d of Adult S Services (SC) on our contri A Globall y A Α A A More A Wales of A Wales of Responsib and the second secon Resilient Healthier Equal Cohesive Vibrant Wales Wales S Wales Wales Wales Communities Culture and Thriving Welsh No No Yes Yes Yes Language No No